jairathnishant/VideoGPT/README.md

 ### No videos returned from search
 - Check your internet connection
-- Verify your YouTube API quota hasn't been exceeded
+- Verify your video platform API quotas haven't been exceeded
 - Try a simpler search query

 ## License